Nightsee/FTI-Crossplane/IAM Roles and Permissions/IAM.README.md

 ## Prequisites

 - kubernetes cluster with crossplane and kubectl installed.
-- the upbound aws lambda provider, the manifest for the provider is in "provider-iam.yaml".
+- the upbound aws iam provider, the manifest for the provider is in "provider-iam.yaml".

 ## Provisioning & managing IAM roles and permissions